 Bern is not only the capital of Switzerland but a city full of history, picturesque views, architecture and great food.
 What’s not to love about this combo?
-If you only had 24 hours in Bern Switzerland, this is your “must do” list.
+If you only had 24 hours in Bern Switzerland, here is a one day itinerary with the best things to do in Bern (your “must do” list.)

 On the top of the list is Münster Cathedral, the most impressive example of Late Gothic architecture.
 The basilica, with its three naves, towers above the roofs of the UNESCO World Heritage Site of Bern’s old town, and has the the highest steeple in Switzerland.
 Put some comfortable shoes on for this climb, since its spiral staircase has 344 narrow stone steps.
 Sounds exhausting?
 It kind of is, but the reward is the best views of Bern.
 From up there you can see Old Bern, some of the modern areas, into the depths of the Swiss midlands and as far as the snow-capped mountains of the Bernese Oberland.
 It is one of the most spectacular and complete views of the city.
 Interesting fact: One prominent characteristic of the basilica is the portal with 234 colored figurines of the Last Judgment.

 When you can't stop smiling after you made it to the top of the tallest cathedral of Switzerland in old town Bern.
 Definitely is the best view of the city!
 Fun fact: Mission accomplished after a spiral climb up of 344 narrow stone steps (of course in heels!)
 P.S.
 Find one of my latest articles, "24 hours in Bern?
 What you must see/do" in the May print issue of @latintrends magazine. #Bern #tbt #traveler #MySwitzerland #travel #travelgram #oldtown #munsterplatz #wanderlust #swisslife #throwback #swiss #throwbackthursday #travelingram #girlswhotravel